Click for homepage

 Pulsed radar systems, like the ZB-298, have a high-power Klystron that transmits a rather strong radio signal.
 This signal can easily be picked up by an eavesdropper or by an enemy reconnaissance unit with suitable equipment.
 This makes such radar systems potentially dangerous.

-In the early 1970s, the Czechoslovakian company Tesla had already developed a small portable radar locator, known as the MPR-4, which could detect, identify and locate any radar in the 1 - 10 GHz range.
+In the early 1970s, the Czechoslovak company Tesla had already developed a small portable radar locator, known as the MPR-4, which could detect, identify and locate any radar in the 1 - 10 GHz range.
 The MRP-4 could be carried on the chest and produced an acoustic feedback to the operator through a small in-ear speaker.
 It also had a meter that produced a visual indication.

 Althoug the MRP-4 was initially developed for the Czechoslovak Army, it was later successfully sold to most other countries of the Warsaw Pact and to the Soviet Union (USSR), where functional duplicates were made as well.
-The MRP-4 was deployed with every reconnaissance unit of the Czechoslovakian Army and also with the Special Forces of the Hungarian Army.
+The MRP-4 was deployed with every reconnaissance unit of the Czechoslovak Army and also with the Special Forces of the Hungarian Army.
 As a result, the ZB-298 became a dangerous device that was gradually phased out.
 Nevertheless it took until the mid-1990s, way past the end of the Cold War, before the units were oficially declared obsolete.

 More about the MRP-4 radar locator